top of page

 • you can make it endless ways: swap your toppings for variety and an easy recipe on repeat

-This Banana Kiwi Breakfast Bowl is from my clean eating cookbook, Glow, and as you can tell, my readers like Jeanette loved it too, and I hope you will as well.
+This High Protein, Banana Kiwi Breakfast Bowl Recipe is from my clean eating cookbook, Glow, and I hope you'll love it as much I do.
 But it's not just the taste that makes this recipe breakfast gold, its the protein content.
 Here let me explain...

 Why Protein In the Morning Matters